jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 **NOTE:** I did include a naive overslampling model, but SMOTE oversampling works better.

-Second model will oversample the *minority* data class of high-risk loans to match the *majority* class of low-risk using SMOTE algorithm.
+The second model will oversample the *minority* data class of high-risk loans to match the *majority* class of low-risk using SMOTE algorithm.

 Bring the **imblearn** feature-suite to use the SMOTE resampling algo.
 Fit resample the training data with SMOTE.
 Keep a seed value of 1.
 <pre><code>from imblearn.over_sampling import SMOTE